RNA-FRETools/MASH-FRET/docs/transition-analysis/workflow.md

 ---
 layout: default
-title: Main transition analysis procedure
+title: Transition analysis workflow
-parent: Transition analysis functionalities
+parent: Transition analysis
-grand_parent: Transition analysis
-nav_order: 1
+nav_order: 2
 ---

-# Main transition analysis procedure
+# Transition analysis workflow
 {: .no_toc }

 At the end of the procedure, the user holds the most probable <u>state configuration</u> and state <u>transition rates</u> written to files, in particular to the